AdrianaManea/Pluralsight_JavaScript_Getting_Started/05_Types&Operators/README.md

 ## Converting between Types

-- sometimes we have a number and we want to treat it as a string
+- sometimes we have a number and we want to treat it as a string - **variable.toString()**
-- or sometimes we have a string which could be something entered by a user or something downloaded of the internet and we want to convert that into numbers
+- or sometimes we have a string which could be something entered by a user or something downloaded of the internet and we want to convert that into numbers - **Number.parseFloat("123")**
-- variable.toString()
-- Number.parseFloat("123")
 - Nan - When parsing a string we have to make sure there is no letter in it specially at the beginning.
-As soon as it runs into a character that isn't part of of a number it starts parcing and it's going to through an error.
-(Number.parseFloat("A123"))
+As soon as it runs into a character that isn't part of a number it starts parcing and it's going to through an error - **(Number.parseFloat("A123"))**

 ## Booleans

 - true
 - false

+- let saved = true;
+- saved = !saved!

 ## Null and Undefined